-The entry steps must be clear with the treads not loose or worn excessively.
+The entry steps must be clear with treads not worn excessively.

-If equipped with a handicap lift, look for leaking, damaged, or missing parts and explain how lift should be checked for correct operation.
+If equipped, with a handicap lift, look for leaking, damaged, or missing parts and explain how lift should be checked for correct operation.
 Lift must be fully retracted and latched securely.